frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 The rest of the Spark components run on top of it and can be used to build fast and scalable pipelines.
-We won't talk about them in this post but from their names you could guess their main function
+We won't talk about them in this post but from their names you could guess their main functions.

 ![separator](images/voronoi_separator.png)